HistoryOver the years Helloween has come to be known as the quintessential power metal band. Things were different in the early days.

 Fans world-wide first heard of the band via the infamous Death Metal sampler of Noise Records in 1984.
 Helloween's Oernst Of Life and Metal Invaders songs showcased a fast and furious speed metal band which did not shy away from its Iron Maiden influences.
 The sampler was soon followed by the Helloween EP which quickly established the band's credentials.
 Hansen's incredible vocals and guitar playing, Weikath's guitar and song writing talents, Grosskopf's heavy bass rattle and Schwichtenberg's powerhouse drumming soon won the fans over on both sides of the Atlantic.
 Wasting no time, the German pumpkin heads soon released the milestone speed metal opus Walls Of Jericho which established the Hamburg unit as top metal contenders.
 Hot on the heels of the classy full-length came the Judas EP featuring the title track and material from the previous LP.

 Helloween would next sign to EMI.
 The band's first release for the label would be none other than Pink Bubbles Go Ape.
 The material matched the title and the album would become something of a fiasco after being rejected by fans and the media alike.
 Noise Records also sued the band supposedly for breaching its contract and a premature departure from the Berlin-based label.
 Noise would also issue a Helloween compilation.
 Rumours of Kiske's defection to Iron Maiden were all over the German press.
-The album was followed by Chameleon.
+Kiske would deny the possibility years later claiming Iron Maiden fans would not accept a German singer.
+The compilation album was followed by Chameleon.
 Equally uninspired, the album marked the exit point for founding drummer Ingo Schwichtenberg and Kiske.
 Uli Kusch (ironically formerly of Gamma Ray) and Pink Cream 69's frontman Andi Deris would join the band and Helloween would set out to recapture old glories.
 Sadly, Ingo Schwichtenberg would commit suicide in March of 1995 by jumping in front of a U-bahn, which is the German equivalent to the subway.
 The drummer had seemingly sunk to lows suffering from depression and drug addiction - something Helloween itself had sung about earlier.

 Master Of The Rings was a welcome album seemingly more metallic in nature than the band's more recent output.
 The band supported Bruce Dickinson in Europe for The Time Of The Oath CD and soon released another live album.
 Better Than Raw saw very respectable sales and touring in Europe and Japan followed.
 Several of the members also worked in various side-projects.